lara-martin/NLP-class/homeworks/project/draft.md

 </div>

 # What to Submit
-Submit the following to [Blackboard]({{page.submission}}):
+Submit the following to [Google Classroom]({{page.submission}}):
-* `roughdraft.pdf` which contains your rough draft submission.
+* `group[#]-milestone4.pdf` which contains your rough draft submission.
 To make grading easier, your report should include section headers corresponding to each of the bulleted points.
-As stated earlier, the use of LaTeX and a conference template is required.
-You can either use the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit23.zip) or message us directly if you'd like to use a LaTeX template from a different conference.
+As stated earlier, you are now required to use the [template from ACL](https://github.com/acl-org/acl-style-files) for this milestone.